Xovee/canv/README.md

 ![Example](asset/teaser.png)

+**Update**: previously CANV is built on top of webweb.
+I plan to update CANV using ECharts directly.

 CANV is an interactive co-authorship network visualization tool (a.k.a. collaboration graph) based on [webweb](https://github.com/dblarremore/webweb).
 See an example above (my network) or at [here](https://www.xoveexu.com/project/canv.html).
 You can use this tool to create a standalone webpage containing your co-authorship network.

 ## Dependency